DiceDB/dice/docs/src/content/docs/commands/DECR.md

 ## Alternatives

-You can also use the `DECRBY` command to decrement the value of a key by a specified amount.
+You can also use the [`DECRBY`](/commands/decrby) command to decrement the value of a key by a specified amount.

-## Notes
-- Please refer to the [DECRBY](/commands/decrby) command documentation for more information.